Chemical Industry News, Data & Insights

 About FDA

-The U.S. Food and Drug Administration (FDA) is a federal agency within the Department of Health and Human Services responsible for protecting public health by regulating and supervising human and veterinary drugs, biologics, medical devices, the nation’s food supply, cosmetics, tobacco products, and radiation‑emitting electronic products.
+The U.S. Food and Drug Administration (FDA) is a federal agency within the U.S. Department of Health and Human Services responsible for protecting public health by regulating a broad range of products: human and veterinary drugs, biologics and vaccines, medical devices, the nation’s food supply, dietary supplements, cosmetics, radiation‑emitting products, and tobacco.
+Key centers include CDER (drugs), CBER (biologics), CDRH (devices and radiological health), CFSAN (food and cosmetics), and CTP (tobacco).

 Get insights on FDA